Joeltzy/Aardwolf/README.md

 ## Plugin Summary
-This plugin is a party heal toggle which have aliases to toggle/untoggle a timer for party heal.
+This plugin is a party heal toggle which have aliases to toggle/untoggle a timer for party heal to improve quality of life during epics or pups train.

 # Setting Up